 The LMC is located about 22 degrees from the South Celestial Pole, approximately on the border between the constellations Dorado and Mensa in a region of faint stars.
 It covers an area of the sky about 9 by 11 degrees, and shines with a total integrated magnitude of approximately zero.
 If all of its light were concentrated in a starlike pinpoint, it would be one of the brightest stars in the heavens.
 However, since the light is spread over nearly 100 square degrees, it appears only as a faint smudge.

-From the tropical latitudes in the northern hemisphere where it still can be observed, the LMC is best seen in the evening from December to April.
+From tropical latitudes in the Northern Hemisphere, where it still can be observed, the LMC is best seen in the evening from December to April.
 When the constellation Orion reaches its highest point in the sky, so does the Large Magellanic Cloud.
 But even at 15 degrees north latitude (the latitude of Central America), the LMC never gets far above the southern horizon.
-However, it’s fairly easy to star-hop to this southern treasure by using the two brightest stars in the nighttime sky: Sirius and Canopus.
-Draw a line from Sirius and past the right side of Canopus to descend to the LMC.
-Our sky chart is designed for about 15 degrees north.
-Farther south, the LMC sits higher in the southern sky.

-Being so far South, the Large Magellanic Cloud was not known in classical northern mythology at all.
+History and myth of the Large Magellanic Cloud.
+Being so far south on the sky’s dome, the Large Magellanic Cloud was not known in classical northern mythology at all.
 Understandably, it factors better for observers in the Southern Hemisphere.
 The nearby constellation, Mensa (“Table”), originally was named after South Africa’s Table Mountain, and a story from that country equates the Large Magellanic Cloud with a puff of smoke from a pipe-smoking contest held on the mountain.
-Australian Aboriginal storytellers relate that the LMC is the campsite of an old man, whereas the SMC is the campsite of his wife.
-The couple, known jointly as Jukara, had grown too old to feed themselves, so other star beings bring them fish from the “sky river” we know as the Milky Way.
+Australian Aboriginal storytellers relate that the LMC is the campsite of an old man, whereas the Small Magellanic Cloud (SMC) is the campsite of his wife.
+The couple, known jointly as Jukara, had grown too old to feed themselves, so other star beings bring them fish from the sky river we know as the Milky Way.

 The European “discovery” of the LMC and SMC is attributed to explorer Ferdinand Magellan, although such obvious heavenly bodies certainly were seen before.

 Although there is some uncertainty due to various methods of distance determination, the best current estimate puts the LMC at 150,000 to about 160,000 light years away, or about 5 or 6 times as far from Earth as Earth is from the center of the Milky Way.
 Other estimates have it as far as 180,000 light years.

 The center of the LMC is approximately RA: 5h 23m 35s, dec: -69Â°45’22″